top of page

 30. Ecuador

 I arrive at the Amazonian Kichwa community in the Napo province of Ecuador.
-It was a five-hour drive without traffic from Quito to this remote region in the Amazon Rainforest.
-The last sixty-minute route is a bumpy truck drive through a gravel and stony road with lots of potholes.
+It was a five-hour drive without traffic from Quito to this remote region in the Amazon rainforest.
+The last 60-minute route is a bumpy truck drive through a gravel and stony road with lots of potholes.
 Landing by plane in the Napo Amazon isn't an option.

 The sacred indigenous Kichwa dancing comes to a stop.
-A young woman from the tribe gives me a small bowl of yucca juice, which her community produces and consumes by grinding the plant in a pot.
-The watery, milk-like liquid tastes smooth, organic, but slightly bitter.
-Carlos paints some goldish tribal lines on my face using a redish plant.
+A young woman from the tribe gives me a small bowl of yucca juice, their main energy drink, which her community produces and consumes by grinding the plant in a pot.
+The watery milk-like liquid tastes smooth, organic, but slightly bitter.
+Carlos paints some goldish tribal lines on my face using a reddish plant.
 "Shaman," says Carlos as he finishes drawing.
-This visit to the Kichwa community in the Napo province in the Amazon Rainforest is my highlight of Ecuador.
+This visit to the Kichwa community in the Napo province in the Amazon rainforest is my highlight of Ecuador.

 Other Countries